RadarCOVID/radar-covid-backend-verification-server/README.md

 All profiles will load the default [configuration file](./verification-server-boot/src/main/resources/application.yml).

+Private and public keys located on [`application-local.yml`](./verification-server-boot/src/main/resources/application-local.yml) and [`application-docker.yml`](./verification-server-boot/src/main/resources/application-docker.yml) are only for testing on local (running inside IDE or Docker).

 ### Running the Project

 Depends on the environment you selected when you built the project, you can run the project: